Barbara Borin: Career

 Barbara married Walter Dunfey of the Dunfey Hotel chain in 1975 and left broadcasting shortly thereafter.
 Divorcing the hotel magnate in 1980, she began pursuing activist political interests, spending time in Washington, DC, where she had ties to the Kennedy family as an outgrowth of her former husband's hotelier enterprises.
 These ties led to several headline rumors that the first Boston female sports anchor and the then divorcing Ted Kennedy were romantically involved.

 In 1993, she became one of the sports groundbreakers on the weekly "Sports Gals" talk show on New England's WEEI Sports Channel.
 Reflecting on having been a female sports pioneer, Franzoso says she's still an all sports fan but believes she "worked in an era when much greater emphasis was on payment for what was done on the field.
 Now they're paid regardless of how they perform."

-Barbara subsequently moved to Portsmouth, New Hampshire and was married to Dan Franzoso, the Director of Golf at Wentworth By The Sea Country Club, who passed away in 2001 after a four year battle with brain cancer.
-She served as Chairman of the New Hampshire Commission on the Arts from 1978 to 1982; Trustee of Theatre By The Sea (now Seacoast Repertory Theatre) from 1975 to 1984; Founding Director of the University of New Hampshire Pro-Am Golf Classic from 1980 to 1990; Founding Director of the New Hampshire Film Bureau, 1979; Corporator, Portsmouth Community Hospital, 1980; Deputy Executive Director, William J. Clinton Presidential Inaugural Committee, 1992; Community Advisory Board of New Hampshire Public Television, 1981-1995; Founding Director, The First Tee of New Hampshire, 2005-2015; Development Committee, Families First Health and Support Center, 2006-Present.
+Barbara subsequently moved to Portsmouth, New Hampshire and was married to Dan Franzoso, the Director of Golf at Wentworth By The Sea Country Club, who died in 2001 after a four-year battle with brain cancer.
+She served as Chairman of the New Hampshire Commission on the Arts from 1978 to 1982; Trustee of Theatre By The Sea (now Seacoast Repertory Theatre) from 1975 to 1984; Founding Director of the University of New Hampshire Pro-Am Golf Classic from 1980 to 1990; Founding Director of the New Hampshire Film Bureau, 1979; Corporator, Portsmouth Community Hospital, 1980; Deputy Executive Director, William J. Clinton Presidential Inaugural Committee, 1992; Community Advisory Board of New Hampshire Public Television, 1981-1995; Founding Director, The First Tee of New Hampshire, 2005-2015; Development Committee, Families First Health and Support Center, 2006–Present.

 Barbara joined Coldwell Banker Residential Brokerage in Portsmouth in 1982.
 She currently is with Berkshire Hathaway HomeServices Verani Realty in Portsmouth.
 She is married to Robert LeGros, a retired attorney, and resides in Portsmouth.